Malda, West Bengal: Climate

-Like the most other places in West Bengal, the weather of Malda is usually extremely humid and tropical.
+Like many other places in northern West Bengal, the weather of Malda is usually extremely humid and subtropical.
 Temperatures can reach as high as 42 °C during the day in May and June and fall as low as 8 °C overnight in December and January.
 Malda's highest recorded temperature was 45.0 °C on 27 May 1958 and lowest recorded temperature was 3.9 °C on 3 February 1905.

 In Malda, the average annual temperature is 26.4 °C. Precipitation is about 1554 mm per year.
 The driest month is December.
 There is 4.3 mm of precipitation in December.
 The greatest amount of precipitation occurs in July, with an average of 352 mm.